TheMowgliMan/enygma/README.md

 #### RBUS (0x0007)
  - Version >= Enygma-v1

 Sets the bus to the value in a general register.
-Always puts it on the bottom of the bus.
+If a subdivided register is used and flag bit 16 is zero, the part of the word aligned with the register is put in the bus.
+If flag bit 16 is one and a 16-bit register is used, then the right half (16-31) of the bus is set if flag bit 17 is one, and the other half if flag bit 17 is zero.
+If an eight-bit register is used, then the rightmost quarter of the bus is set if flag bits 17 and 18 are both one, the middle-right quarter if 17 is one and 18 is zero, etc. Bits that are outside of the part of the bus being set are not affected.
 #### LOAD (0x0008)
  - Version >= Enygma-v1